josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧩_containmemt_economics.md

 ---

+### 🧬 Sidebar — Apoptosis in the Market Body

+Every organism has a built-in kill switch: apoptosis.
+When a cell detects unrecoverable damage, it dissolves itself to protect the whole.
+It’s an act of programmed altruism — but when the signalling goes wrong, healthy tissue dies too.

+Global capitalism found its own apoptosis trigger in the rule *“make it cheaper, make it faster.”*
+That signal, repeated often enough, convinces every productive cell — the small studio, the workshop, the local factory — that self-deletion is the rational choice.
+Replication replaces renewal, and the body mistakes its slow collapse for healing.

+The treatment is not more chemotherapy.
+It’s metabolic care: slowing the pulse of extraction, rebuilding the tissue of trust, teaching the system how to tell innovation from tumour again.

+---

 ## 🌌  Constellations

 🪄 Expression of Norms • 🫀 Our Hearts Our Minds • 🌀 System Governance • 🧬 Algorithmic Endocrinology